jwunderl/pxt-arcade/docs/courses/csintro1/review/review-game.md

 ## Sprite

 * Make a **32 x 32** sprite that has 3 circles filled with different colors
-* Rename the the sprite from "agent" to "circles"
+* Name the sprite "circles"
 * Make the sprite be of kind "Circles"
 * When the game starts, make ``||variables:circles||`` ``||sprite:say||`` something (for example, "I'm ready to play!") for **1000 ms**